z-logo

 Consensus

 Consensus is an AI-powered academic search engine that extracts insights directly from a large database of peer-reviewed papers.
-It highlights how much consensus exists among researchers on a given topic, offering a quick, evidence-based snapshot of scientific agreement.
+As its name suggests, it highlights how much consensus exists among researchers on a given topic, offering a quick, evidence-based snapshot of scientific agreement.
 Ideal for fact-checking or validating claims, it presents clear yes/no answers with citation links.
-However, its deeper features are gated behind a paid plan, and its focus is primarily on scientific disciplines.
+However, its deeper features are gated behind a paid plan.

 • Pros: Draws from peer-reviewed sources; provides concise answers with source links; user-friendly interface.

-• Cons: Focuses mostly on scientific topics; doesn’t analyse full paper; offers minimal contextual depth in free version.
+• Cons: Focuses mostly on scientific topics; doesn’t analyse full papers; offers minimal contextual depth in free version.

 R Discovery